Overview of My Current Telescopes

 Ditto (detail)

 Purchased in September 2018 at the AME2018 astronomy fair and delivered soon after.
 The Omegon Apochromatic Refractor Pro APO AP Photography Scope 72/432 ED OTA is a refractor tube, which is useful for observing the sun, the moon, and maybe the planets, but also for wide-field DSO observations.
 It can also be used as a spotting scope (with an Amici prism) and as a camera lens.
 Most of the time, I use the tube on the Sky-Watcher AZ Pronto mount.
 I wanted to use it on the Sky-Watcher Star Discovery AZ GoTo mount as well, but this did practically not happen.
-Currently, I can use it on the Sky-Watcher AZ-GTi GoTo mount head together with the tripod taken from the AZ Pronto mount.
+Later, I used it on the Sky-Watcher AZ-GTi GoTo mount head together with the tripod taken from the AZ Pronto mount.

 For details see page Omegon Photography Scope 72/432 ED OTA Information (2.8" Refractor).
 For technical data see below.